abdulbadii/history-tidying/README.md

 `$ h -r`
 append to current history from file ~/.bash_history

-An addition to history options, there is:
+Addition to history options, there is:

 `$ h -cr`
-reload history from file `~/.bash_history`
+reload the history from file `~/.bash_history`
-(clean the current history up and then do as previous above)
+(clean up the current history then do the append previous above)

-Except the mere `history` command itself to simply list entire numbered command history, as typing h <enter> will get into this interactive history tidying

-So it needs a period such as
+Except a mere `h` cannot be as mere `history` command itself to list entire numbered commands, as typing `h` will get into this interactive history tidying so it needs a period following it:
 `$ h .`

-Upon exit it will automatically clean up every empty/space content line
+If quit by saving a modified history, it automatically cleans up every empty or space only content line

-Do **h -w** to ensure save in ~/.bash_history after tidying up before exit
+Or do **h -w** to ensure save in ~/.bash_history after tidying up before exit the terminal